 The SPICAV level 1A should correspond with the PDS CODMAC level 2.
+This level provides only data corrected from the dark charge.
+It is a cleaned data in ADU units.

 2.3.2.3.d Level 1B IR data

 The SPICAV level 1B should correspond with the PDS CODMAC level 3 (calibrated data).